 Hospitals & Services

-The Christchurch Oncology Research Unit (CORU) functions within the Canterbury Regional Cancer and Haematology Service and consists of Radiation Oncologists, Medical Oncologists, a Palliative Care Physician, a senior Clinical Research Co-ordinator, Clinical Trial Nurses and an administration team member.
-The team is led by a senior Oncologist within the service and the senior Clinical Research Co-ordinator.
+The Christchurch Oncology Research Unit (CORU) functions within the Canterbury Regional Cancer and Haematology Service and consists of Radiation Oncologists, Medical Oncologists, a Palliative Care Physician, a Clinical Research Co-ordinator, Clinical Trial Nurses and an administration team member.
+The team is led by a Oncologist within the service and the Clinical Research Co-ordinator.

 Clinical trials staff have a wide range of expertise and experience, including data management, drug administration, patient education and quality assurance.